 Aggregated Data Reporting

 Subject to the approval of DOGGR, under Cal.
 Code Regs., title 14, section 1777.4(d), an operator may propose a plan for submitting aggregated information regarding a specific type of repeated operation that involves emplacing fluid containing acid in the well, yet clearly does not meet the definition of a well stimulation treatment.
-Once approved, aggregated data is due to the Division annually on January 31.
+Once approved, aggregated data is due to DOGGR annually on January 31.

 A proposal for an aggregated plan should contain, but is not limited to the following items: